ikko/sym/docs/paper/A_Principled_Framework.md

      3.2 Architectural Layers

-     The «symbol» framework is structured into two primary layers:
+     The «symb» framework is structured into two primary layers:

-        * `symbol.core`: This layer constitutes the minimal, stable foundation of the framework.
+        * `symb.core`: This layer constitutes the minimal, stable foundation of the framework.
 It defines the fundamental Symbol class, its interning logic, and core mechanisms for graph management and lifecycle control.
 Components in this layer are designed for high stability and minimal external dependencies.
-        * `symbol.builtins`: This layer comprises a collection of modular, optional extensions that provide specialized functionalities.
-Each module within symbol.builtins addresses a specific domain (e.g., time_dim for temporal analysis, index for per-instance indexing, path for graph traversal algorithms, visual for diagram generation).
+        * `symb.builtins`: This layer comprises a collection of modular, optional extensions that provide specialized functionalities.
+Each module within symb.builtins addresses a specific domain (e.g., time_dim for temporal analysis, index for per-instance indexing, path for graph traversal algorithms, visual for diagram generation).
 These built-ins are dynamically applied as mixins, ensuring that the core remains lean while offering rich,